-By Proposition \ref{Analyticity2}, we can see that $X(\Sigma)$ is real analytic at each interior point and can be extended analytically across $\Gamma$.
-Moreover, we can regard the first equation in \eqref{EL} as a real analytic elliptic equation $F[X]=0$.
+By Theorem \ref{Analyticity2}, we see that $X(\Sigma)$ is real analytic at each interior point and it can be extended analytically across $\Gamma$.
+Moreover, the first equation in \eqref{EL} can be regarded as a real analytic elliptic equation $F[X]=0$.
 Since $\phi X$ is a Killing vector field, $\Phi$ satisfies the linearization of this equation:

-In order to compute $L[\Phi]$, let us consider the variation $X_t:=X+t\Phi\nu$.
-Under this variation we have \eqref{evoEq} and can further compute the variation of $|A|^2$
+at a solution of $F[X]=0$.
+In order to compute $L[\Phi]$, let us consider the normal variation $X_t:=X+t\Phi\nu$.
+By using the evolution equations in \eqref{evoEq}, we can further compute the evolution of $|A|^2$

 Moreover, we have